 - About me

-Assistant Professor, School of Journalism & Mass Communication, University of Wisconsin-Madison
+Assistant Professor and James E. Burgess Chair in Journalism Ethics, School of Journalism & Mass Communication, University of Wisconsin-Madison

 Director, Center for Journalism Ethics, University of Wisconsin-Madison